westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 > Instructor Note: This can be a pair programming activity or done indpendently.

-Using a second dataset, ask the students to carry out similar analysis to the one demonstrated in during the "Guided Practice"
+Using a second dataset, ask the students to carry out similar analysis to the one demonstrated in during the "Guided Practice".

+See the proposed example in the [code](./code) section.

 **Check:** Were students able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?